-The practice had a robust system in place for referring, recording, and monitoring patients for dental treatment and specialist procedures for example root canal treatment, impacted wisdom teeth and orthodontics.
+The practice had a system in place for referring, recording, and monitoring patients for dental treatment and specialist procedures for example root canal treatment, impacted wisdom teeth and orthodontics.
 The practice kept a log of these referrals to ensure patients received care and treatment needed in a timely manner.
-Patients were contacted to ensure that they had understood and received the treatment they had been referred for.